 Ever wonder what goes through the mind of a successful art photographer?
-Well wonder no more as Marc Silber is here to interview award-winning photographer Bob Holmes on how he creates his amazing images and the process he uses in his everyday photography.
-Silber and Holmes take a walk through the Hess Winery in Napa, CA while Holmes provides some insight into his thoughts on photography:
+Well, wonder no more.
+Marc Silber is here to interview award-winning photographer Bob Holmes about how he creates his amazing images and the process he uses in his everyday photography.
+Silber and Holmes take a walk through the Hess Winery in Napa, California, while Holmes provides some insight into his thoughts on photography:

 Insights From Photographer Bob Holmes: